Sign In Sign Up

 Background: The borrower did not make a payment when due on July 31, 2024 so the transaction was categorized as in workout in August 2024 (after the grace period ended).
 Fiberight had been working on refinancing the loan without outside capital.
 In communications with the third-party underwriter for this transaction, New Technology Ventures, and Percent, Fiberight has said that they have agreed to a hard deadline with an investor providing Fiberight with equity capital.
 This date was set to August 19.
 By then, Fiberight expected to raise enough capital to repay the entire note’s principal and accrued interest balance but this did not materialize.

 Underwriter Response: New Technology Ventures and Percent did receive some updates and confidential materials related to the contemplated refinancing, which included a signed term sheet.
 When the transaction fell through, Percent was notified of the company’s intent to go through a voluntary liquidation.
-The Underwriter is awaiting the liquidator’s plan.
+Fiberight filed for a creditors voluntary liquidation on October 1, 2024.
+Charles Hamilton Turner and Jack Callow from Opus Restructuring LLP were formally appointed as Joint Liquidators of the company.

-Current Status: In August 2024, Percent received a notice from the company’s hired restructuring and insolvency advisors stating that the company’s anticipated financing was not received and Fiberight is now pursuing a voluntary liquidation.
-Fiberight has filed for a creditors voluntary liquidation in October 2024.
-Percent is the only known creditor with a ‘fixed and floating charge’ (a first lien security interest) on substantially all of the company’s assets.
-However, the company also had individual equipment finance agreements with 3 lenders.
+Current Status: They confirmed that at least as of the date of commencement of liquidation proceedings, of the dozens of creditors (most very small) Percent is the only known creditor with a ‘fixed and floating charge’ (a first lien security interest) on substantially all of the company’s assets.
+However, the company also had individual equipment finance agreements with 3 lenders with outstanding balances of approximately £0.85 million ($1.09 million).
+There are also some amounts due to employees and tax authorities in the UK.
 The liquidators liquidate the assets of the company to meet creditors’ claims in accordance with UK insolvency law.
-In December 2024, the liquidators disclosed to Percent that despite their attempts, the landlord of the premises Fiberight leased refuses to grant the Joint Liquidators access to the site which has made it difficult to proceed with realising the value of the equipment.
-Percent is communicating with the landlord to clarify our charge on a substantial portion of the assets of Fiberight and demand that they give access to the liquidators promptly.
+We have checked with the liquidators periodically and there are no material progress updates to be provided yet.
+On Monday December 9, 2024, the liquidators disclosed to Percent that despite their attempts, the landlord of the premises Fiberight leased refuses to grant the Joint Liquidators access to the site which has made it difficult to proceed with realising the value of the equipment.
+Percent communicated with the landlord to clarify our charge on a substantial portion of the assets of Fiberight and demand that they give access to the liquidators promptly and is exploring other legal options.
+Further, in seeking to enter into an agreement to sell whatever right and title Fiberight Ltd has in various intellectual property assets, following discussions with a connected third-party company which has claimed the IP assets belong to them, the liquidators have agreed a basis to settle the dispute that has arisen which will ensure proceeds from this settlement will be available to the liquidation estate.
+The liquidators are currently considering how those proceeds should be dealt with and distributed and will be liaising further with Percent about this.
+Percent has stepped in further with respect to this workout in lieu of the third-party underwriter for this deal, New Technology Ventures.

 Underwriter Response: Over the course of May, June and July, Percent and Aluna specifically: